 Steps to take

 For new drivers especially it’s pivotal to become fully accustomed to the size and manoeuvrability of your vehicle.
 Vans will require a significantly longer braking distance than cars so it is best to maintain your distance whenever possible.
 When driving in poor weather conditions and the road is slippery this is even more important.
 Similarly changing lanes in a van can be tricky with the reduced visibility so it’s worthwhile taking extra caution.
-Take a short drive along some quieter roads without too many pedestrians until you are fully comfortable with the van and confident enough to embark on longer drives and busier areas.
+Take a short drive along some quieter roads without too many pedestrians until you are fully comfortable with the van and confident enough to embark on longer drives.

 Routine maintenance is so important to good driving conditions and tyre condition must be considered a priority with regards to road safety so ensure your van tyre width and tread are maintained above the minimum levels.
 Likewise, under the bonnet check that both your oil and water levels are topped up as incorrect levels could cause overheating and serious damage to your vehicle’s engine.